-The report that doesn’t help an individual deal with their specific responsibilities is almost bound to be ignored.
-So the challenge confronting agencies is how to provide the reports that properly address the responsibilities of the roles.
+The report that doesn’t help someone deal with their own responsibilities is likely to be ignored.
+The challenge for an agency is to provide reports that properly help each person.
 Restricting the reporting to a small number of individuals is the wrong answer here.
 It deprives your agency of one of the most powerful marketing and sales aids it has (see below).

-So each report needs to be designed to answer the particular questions a particular role within the corporate has.
+So each report needs to help specific roles within the corporate answer their particular questions.
 This is far from simple.
 It will take considerable effort to discover the people and the roles who should consume information from reports.
 These roles should not just lie in marketing.
-They should extend into sales, support, finance and elsewhere – as the corporate seeks to look after the customer throughout the customer journey.
+They should extend into sales, support, finance and elsewhere.
+A sensible corporate will look after their customer throughout the customer lifetime.
 Some of the data will come from “front end systems” like Google Analytics.
 Other data will come from “back end, internal systems” like the payment gateway or CRM system.